braze-inc/braze-docs/_includes/rate_limits.md

 {% if include.endpoint == "asynchronous catalog fields" or include.endpoint == "asynchronous catalog selections" %}

-This endpoint has a shared rate limit of 50 requests per minute between all asynchronous catalog fields / selections endpoints, as documented in [API rate limits]({{site.baseurl}}/api/api_limits/).
+This endpoint has a shared rate limit of 50 requests per minute between all asynchronous catalog fields and selections endpoints, as documented in [API rate limits]({{site.baseurl}}/api/api_limits/).

 {% endif %}